fedarko/pyfastg/README.md

 ## The pyfastg library
-The pyfastg library contains `parse_fastg()`, a function that takes as input a path to a SPAdes FASTG file. `parse_fastg()` reads the specified FASTG file and returns a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the assembly graph.
+The pyfastg library contains `parse_fastg()`, a function that takes as input a path to a SPAdes FASTG file. `parse_fastg()` reads this FASTG file and returns a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the assembly graph.

+pyfastg is useful as a starting point for other applications.
-Given this NetworkX `DiGraph` object, we can then do whatever we want with the assembly graph: analyze it, visualize it, convert it to other formats, etc. pyfastg is most useful as a starting point for other applications.
+Using this NetworkX `DiGraph` object, we can then do whatever we want with the assembly graph: analyze it, visualize it, convert it to other formats, etc.

 ### Note about the graph topology